esphome/esphome-docs/components/wireguard.rst

       # Optional pre-shared key
       peer_preshared_key: shared_key=

-      # Optional list of allowed ip/mask (any host is allowed if omitted)
+      # Optional list of ip/mask (any host is allowed if omitted)
       peer_allowed_ips:
         - x.y.z.0/24
         - l.m.n.o/32  # the /32 can be omitted for single host